 ProtonVPN — As low as $0/month

 Ivacy is one of the cheapest VPNs around, which is impressive enough even if you don’t consider that it’s compatible with virtually all mainstream operating systems, streaming services, and devices (and your subscription covers five of them, including simultaneous encrypted VPN connections for multiple users).
 It even works in China, in case you ever need that sort of thing.
-Ivacy’s best cheap VPN plan is the yearly subscription which rings in at just $42 ($3.50 per month).
+Ivacy’s best cheap VPN plan is the five-year subscription which rings in at just $69 ($1.16 per month), but you must pay in advance; if you’re not sure you want to stick with one provider for that long, then the Ivacy yearly plan is still a pretty good value at $42 ($3.50 per month).

 — As low as $2.88/month